-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+What you must pay when Services that are covered for you you get these services Abdominal aortic aneurysm screening There is no coinsurance, A one-time screening ultrasound for people at risk.
+The plan copayment, or deductible for only covers this screening if you have certain risk factors and if members eligible for this you get a referral for it from your physician, physician assistant, preventive screening. nurse practitioner, or clinical nurse specialist.
 If additional services are provided, cost sharing may apply.
-Please see "Physician/ Practitioner services" or the benefit listing for the service received.
+Please see "Physician/Practitioner services" or the benefit listing for the service received.
 For planned preventive services that become diagnostic during the screening, cost sharing applies.

-Acupuncture for chronic low back pain\
+Acupuncture for chronic low back pain